Archaeological Museum of Amphipolis

 The Archaeological Museum of Amphipolis is a museum in Amphipolis, Central Macedonia, Greece.
-It is located in the archaeological site of ancient Amphipolis (a city founded in 437 BC), near River Strymon at close range of the Thessaloniki–Kavala national highway and within the walls of the ancient city itself.
-In the museum, finds from Amphipolis and its surroundings are exhibited.
-The excavations took place mainly in the period from 1956 to 1984, under the direction of the late archaeologist Dimitris Lazaridis.
-After his death (1985) his daughter, Calliope Lazaridis, continued the work until 1989.
+It is located in the archaeological site of ancient Amphipolis (a city founded in 437 BC), near the River Strymon and close to the Thessaloniki–Kavala national highway and within the walls of the ancient city itself.

+In the museum, finds from Amphipolis and its surroundings from the Archaic to Byzantine periods are exhibited.
+Artefacts were found in sanctuaries, settlements and tombs.
+The excavations took place mainly from 1956 to 1984, under the direction of the late archaeologist Dimitris Lazaridis.
+After his death in 1985 his daughter, Calliope Lazaridis, continued the work until 1989.

+The construction of the museum occurred between 1984 and 1995.
+The two-storey building contains exhibition spaces, offices, a conference room and a warehouse.

-There are also finds from ancient Argilos and Eion, the port of ancient Amphipolis, together with wall panels relating the history of ancient Amphipolis and the surrounding area.
-Also, an 18th-century historians’ correspondence about ancient Amphipolis, along with photographs of the unearthing and restoration of the Lion of Amphipolis, in 1913.
+The collection also includes finds from ancient Argilos and Eion, the port of ancient Amphipolis, together with wall panels relating the history of ancient Amphipolis and the surrounding area.
+Documentary collections include correspondence from 18th-century historians about ancient Amphipolis, as well as photographs of the unearthing and restoration of the Lion of Amphipolis in 1913.

 Location

 The museum is located about 600 meters north of the acropolis, right at the entrance to the modern village of Amfipoli.